rdeneau/formation-fsharp/en/fsharp-training-08-module.md

 # Module: content

-A module, *local as top-level*, can contain:
+A module, *local or top-level*, can contain:
 → local types and sub-modules
 → values, functions